Acne – How To Treat Acne

 Some possible causes are:

 - Hormones – male hormones increase the production of sebum from the sebaceous glands in the skin.
-Male hormones are likely to cause acne during adolescence, and in apple shaped women who are overweight and in women with Polycystic Ovarian Syndrome.
+Male hormones are likely to cause acne during adolescence and in women with Polycystic Ovarian Syndrome.
 It is important to have your male hormones measured, as if they are found to be high, hormonal therapy may be very successful.

 - Bacterial infection which occurs in the sebaceous glands.